Online reviews. Love ’em or hate ’em, we believe they’re here to stay.

 Read on for the full stats and action steps you can take to improve your own small business.

-- A whopping 86% of respondents would pay more for a residential service provider with higher ratings and reviews.
+- A whopping 86% of respondents would pay more for a service provider with higher ratings and reviews.

 - A majority of respondents (68%) say they find online reviews to be “extremely” or “very valuable” when evaluating residential service providers.